ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/play.md

 mongodb.uri = "mongodb://someuser:somepasswd@localhost:27017/your_db_name"
 {% endhighlight %}

-This is especially helpful on platforms like Heroku, where add-ons publish the connection URI in a single environment variable.
+This is especially helpful on platforms like Heroku, where the add-ons publish the connection URI in a single environment variable.
 The URI syntax supports the following format: `mongodb://[username:password@]host1[:port1][,hostN[:portN]]/dbName?option1=value1&option2=value2`

 A more complete example: